Climate change in India: Industry

 The industrial sector, including the production of cement, iron, and steel, is a major contributor to global emissions, accounting for about a quarter of the total.
 From 2000 to 2014, fuel consumption in this sector surged by 406%, reflecting its rapid expansion and escalating energy demand.
-By 2014, the industry was also responsible for 42% of total energy consumption, highlighting the significant environmental impacts associated with industrial activities.
+By 2014, the industry was also responsible for 42% of total energy consumption, highlighting the significant environmental effects associated with industrial activities.

+Industry-related emissions make up half of India's carbon emissions and are increasing.
 India, the world's second-largest steel producer, accounts for 7% of global crude steel production.
 With rising domestic demand, emissions from this sector could significantly increase.
 Implementing standards for low and near-zero emissions steel is crucial to mitigate this risk.
-These standards facilitate essential policies and mechanisms such as procurement, financing, carbon pricing, and emissions trading systems, which are key in supporting India's transition to net-zero emissions and reducing the environmental impacts of its industrial sector.
+These standards facilitate essential policies and mechanisms such as procurement, financing, carbon pricing, and emissions trading systems, which are key in supporting India's transition to net-zero emissions and reducing the environmental footprint of its industrial sector.

 Agriculture

-Agricultural emissions increased 25% between 2005 and 2014, in part due to significant increases in the use of artificial fertilizers and the burning of crops.
+Agricultural emissions increased 25% between 2005 and 2014, in part due to significant increases in the use of artificial fertilisers and the burning of crops.
+The largest source of agricultural emissions in India is due to enteric fermentation, followed by the use of artificial fertilisers, manure, and rice cultivation.